I am nervous to speak with an adviser about struggling

-Review the deadlines on our home page.
-If a deadline is coming up quickly and you need support in making a decision, call (510-642-1483) or meet with an L&S College Adviser.
+Review the deadlines on our homepage.
+If a deadline is coming up quickly and you need support in making a decision, see our Appointments and Advice page for available services.
 We do not recommend email for urgent issues.

 How common is it for students to struggle at UC Berkeley?

 Nearly every Cal student will experience some level of difficulty in their coursework at UC Berkeley.
-While it is natural to compare your experience to that of other students, remember that each undergraduate's experience is different.
-Some students will experience more challenges to academic success that are completely outside of their control and that may have nothing to do with academics.
+While it is natural to compare your situation to that of other students, remember that each undergraduate's experience is different.
+Some students will encounter more challenges to academic success due to differences in preparation available to them or circumstances that are outside of their control and that may have nothing to do with academics.

-Taking timely action to confront challenges or obstacles as they arise can keep academic struggle from reflecting on your academic record.
-This might mean changing your approach to a course, it may mean dropping a course or changing a grading option, it may even mean taking a semester off from Cal.
+There are resources available to help!
+Taking timely action to confront challenges or obstacles as they arise can help you assess the best option for you.
+This might mean changing your approach to a course, dropping a course or changing a grading option,or even taking a semester off from Cal.